-Gilbert has combined his knowledge of fitness along with an extensive love of music with his passion for yoga to create a more modern, unique, and ever changing approach to yoga.
-Although Gilbert is continuously challenging himself and enhancing his teachings, he offers classes designed for all levels; focused on vinyasa flow and some restorative postures.
+Gilbert has combined his knowledge of anatomy and an extensive love of music with his passion for yoga to create a more modern, unique, and ever changing approach to yoga.
+Although Gilbert is continuously challenging himself and enhancing his teachings, he offers classes designed for all levels.
+His classes focus on alignment, strong yet basic postures and he adds some classical advanced postures as well.
 Gilbert’s kind and humbling spirit make classes light hearted, fun, and challenging to both the mind and spirit.
 Gilbert found yoga to be energizing both mentally and physically and he has made yoga an essential part of his life.
-He loves a good workout for all mind, body, and spirit so come prepared to sweat and smile doing it!
 When Gilbert is not in the yoga studio he enjoys traveling, art, live music, surfing, snowboarding, hiking, camping, and spending time with friends and family.
-Gilbert says, “Yoga has given me the perfect balance between physical activities and mental rejuvenation, I have better core strength and it has help me become a better surfer, but really it has helped through all aspects of life”.
+Gilbert says, “Yoga has given me the perfect balance between physical activities and mental rejuvenation, I have better body awareness and it has helped me to become a better surfer, but really yoga has helped grow through all aspects of life.”

 Jonathan or Jai, as his friends (that means you!) call him, simply Loves Life and Yoga!
 Having been in the fitness industry for nearly 10 years he is no stranger to anatomy, physiology and human movement and brings this knowledge to his Yoga instruction.
 That’s not to say that his classes are purely physical or routine, however, as he delivers a playful and fun approach to learning Yoga and exploring our human potential!
 You won’t just learn how to properly align your muscles and bones, but will also come to find that your Heart and Mind find some balance as well.
 Most importantly he Loves you and wants you to come play Yoga with him!